pingcap/docs-dm/en/key-features.md

 online-ddl: true
 ```

-- If you use the `online-ddl-scheme`, set it in the task configuration file:
+- If you use the `online-ddl-scheme`, set it as follows in the task configuration file:

 ```yml
 online-ddl: false